GaviniSumanth/docker-code-server/README.md

 # docker-code-server

-This is a fork of [linuxserver/docker-code-server](https://github.com/linuxserver/docker-code-server) with some preinstalled packages.
+This is a fork of [linuxserver/docker-code-server](https://github.com/linuxserver/docker-code-server) with some preinstalled packages and extensions.

-The purpose of this fork is to provide a docker image with some preinstalled packages that I use in my daily work.
+The purpose of this fork is to provide a docker image with some preinstalled packages and extensions that I use in my daily work.

 ## Additional packages